Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Discussion

-Previously, optical constants of amorphous silicate dust analogues have been mainly obtained by measuring the reflectance of silicate glasses synthesized with the sol-gel method \citep{Jaeger2003} or melt-quenching \citep{Dorschner1995, Mutschke1998, Speck2015}.
+Previously, optical constants of amorphous silicate dust analogs have been mainly obtained by measuring the reflectance of silicate glasses synthesized with the sol-gel method \citep{Jaeger2003} or melt-quenching \citep{Dorschner1995, Mutschke1998, Speck2015}.
 This approach allows the derivation of optical constants without relying on uncertain assumptions, as the reflectance spectra of glasses are straightforward to measure.
 In contrast, measuring the reflectance of amorphous silicate nanoparticles has been challenging due to scattering effects caused by the surface roughness of pelletized powders.
-Although alternative methods to derive optical constants without reflectance measurements have been proposed \citep{Koike1989, Koike1995}, $\epsilon_\infty$ was treated as a free fitting parameter or assumed \citep{Koike1989, Koike1995,Takigawa2019}.
+Although alternative methods for deriving optical constants without reflectance measurements have been proposed \citep{Koike1989, Koike1995}, $\epsilon_\infty$ was treated as a free fitting parameter or assumed \citep{Koike1989, Koike1995,Takigawa2019}.
 In this study, we measured both reflectance and absorbance spectra to derive the optical constants of condensed amorphous silicate nanoparticles.
 Ideally, optical constants derived solely from absorbance would also account for the measured reflectance and vice versa.
-However, as discussed in Section 3.4, the optical constants determined by independently fitting the absorbance spectra were not consistent with measured reflectance, probably because grain deformation of pressed pellets changed silicate features at $500\mathrm{-}1000\mathrm{\, cm^{-1}}$.
+However, as discussed in Sect.
+3.4, the optical constants determined by independently fitting the absorbance spectra were not consistent with measured reflectance, probably because grain deformation of pressed pellets changed silicate features at $500\mathrm{-}1000\mathrm{\, cm^{-1}}$.
 Consequently, we used the reflectance spectra at the limited range of high wavenumbers $>\sim 4000\mathrm{\, cm^{-1}}$ to determine $\epsilon_\infty$ and derived optical constants by fitting the absorbance spectra based on the Lorentz oscillator model.
-This approach is reliable to grains with known simple shapes, as the perfectly spherical grains (Fig. \ref{fig:TEM}) Compared to the previous approach to deriving optical constants of non-spherical grains without reflectance measurements \citep{Koike1989, Koike1995}, our method appears more quantitative.
+This approach is reliable for grains with known simple shapes, as the perfectly spherical grains observed in this study (Fig. \ref{fig:TEM}) allow the use of Mie theory without additional shape assumptions.
+Compared to the previous approach to deriving optical constants of nonspherical grains without reflectance measurements \citep{Koike1989, Koike1995}, our method appears more quantitative.